anlianguzova/BI_project_reticulata/README.md

 ### Decontamination of the datasets

 [Kraken2](https://doi.org/10.1186/s13059-019-1891-0) (v.
-2.1.2) is a taxonomic sequence classification system that provides an opportunity to build database of possible contaminations (such as bacteria and viruses).
+2.1.2) is a taxonomic classification system using exact k-mer matches to achieve high accuracy and fast classification speeds.
+In our project, we used it to build a database of possible contamination (such as bacteria and viruses).
 The example of the script allowing to download database can be found [here](/Scripts/Host's%20ganglia%20transcriptome%20/Kraken2/download_database).
-In case of genomic short paired-end read libraries we used standard database that includes libraries from archaea, viruses, bacteria, plasmid, fungi, human and protozoa.
+In case of genomic short paired-end read libraries we used standard database that includes sequences libraries from archaea, viruses, bacteria, plasmid, fungi, human and protozoa.
-In case of transcriptomic short paired-end read libraries we added to standard database the early assembled transcriptomic data from the parasite *Peltogaster reticulata* ([Nesterenko, Miroliubov, 2023](https://f1000research.com/articles/11-583)) and the genomic sequences from another rhizocephalan species, *Sacculina carcini* ([Blaxter et al., *in press*](https://wellcomeopenresearch.org/articles/8-91)). *Sacculina carcini* [genome](https://www.ebi.ac.uk/ena/browser/view/GCA_916048095) was added using the command: `/home/LVP/Soft/kraken2/kraken2-build --add-to-library /home/LVP/Source/Sacculina/Sacculinacarcini_ref_genes.with_taxid.fasta --db /home/LVP/kraken2_db_females/Kraken2_plus_db_TEST --threads 10`
+In case of transcriptomic short paired-end read libraries we added to standard database the early assembled transcriptome from the parasite *Peltogaster reticulata* ([Nesterenko, Miroliubov, 2023](https://f1000research.com/articles/11-583)) and the genomic sequences from another rhizocephalan species, *Sacculina carcini* ([Blaxter et al., *in press*](https://wellcomeopenresearch.org/articles/8-91)). *Sacculina carcini* [genome](https://www.ebi.ac.uk/ena/browser/view/GCA_916048095) was added using the command: `/home/LVP/Soft/kraken2/kraken2-build --add-to-library /home/LVP/Source/Sacculina/Sacculinacarcini_ref_genes.with_taxid.fasta --db /home/LVP/kraken2_db_females/Kraken2_plus_db_TEST --threads 10`

 Database building was performed using the following [script](Scripts/Host's%20ganglia%20transcriptome%20/Kraken2/build_database/females_kraken_build_run.sh).